 12. Icefields Parkway, Alberta/British Columbia

 The Icefields Parkway is a scenic drive that connects Banff and Jasper National Parks.
-It’s one of the most beautiful road trips in the world, offering views of glaciers, waterfalls, and wildlife.
+It’s one of the most beautiful road trips in the world, offering unparalleled views of glaciers, waterfalls, and abundant wildlife.
+Allow ample time for stops along the way to soak in the incredible scenery.

 13. Tofino, British Columbia